FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_database/Configure-Oracle-Kerberos.md

     >
     > Caution   In an Enterprise Cluster setup, execute all the steps on all of theSecureTransport servers.

 5. For more information on configuring fresh installations, refer to the *SecureTransport Installation Guide*.
-To change the database configuration on existing systems, refer to <a href="../t_st_oracle" class="MCXref xref">Change the Oracle database configuration</a>.
+To change the database configuration on existing systems, refer to [Change the Oracle database configuration](../t_st_oracle).

 > **Note:**
 >